Aging & Health A to Z

 Diagnosis & Tests

-A pelvic examination is the main physical exam used by healthcare professionals to feel and see if your pelvic organs are in good health.
-During a pelvic exam, your healthcare professional will check your vulva, vagina, cervix, uterus, rectum, pelvis, and ovaries—for masses, growths or other abnormalities.
+A pelvic examination is the main physical exam used by healthcare providers to feel and see if your pelvic organs are in good health.
+During a pelvic exam, your healthcare provider will check your reproductive system for masses, growths or other abnormalities.
+This includes your vulva, vagina, cervix, uterus, rectum, pelvis, and ovaries.

 Although an annual pelvic examination has generally been part of a woman’s routine healthcare, recent recommendations state that there is little evidence that this examination helps detect disease.
 If you are having symptoms, your healthcare provider will perform this examination, but if you have no symptoms or risk factors for disease, you may not need a pelvic examination as part of your routine care.

 A Pap test, or Pap smear, is a test done to screen women for cervical cancer.
 For this test, your healthcare provider will take a swab of the tissue inside of your cervix.
 10-15% of cervical cancers are diagnosed in women over the age of 65.
 However, cervical cancer is rare in older women who have been screened with Pap tests in the past.
 If you have been screened regularly (every 3-5 years) in the past, and have never had an abnormal test, you can stop having Pap tests after the age of 65 since the risk of cervical cancer is very low.
 You also don’t need a Pap test if you have had a hysterectomy for a reason other than cancer.
 However, if you have never had a Pap test, you should be screened, even if you are over the age of 65.
 (Also see Prevention.)